olympusone/spree_cardlink_payment/README.md

 # SpreeCardlinkPayment

-You can accept WinBank Piraeus Bank through ePOS payments
+You can accept payments through ePOS payments

 ## Installation